The Young and the Restless: History

+In May 2026, it was announced that Griffith stepped down as executive producer to concentrate on his role as head writer.
+McDonald was appointed as the sole executive producer.
+The following month, it was revealed that Griffith had also resigned as head writer, although this decision was not immediately effective.
+In July 2026, it was announced Jamey Giddens and Dan O'Connor had been named as head writers.
+Their material is scheduled to begin airing on November 11 of the same year.

 Production

 Videotaping and broadcasting

 Taped at CBS Television City, studios 41 and 43 in Hollywood since its debut on March 26, 1973, the show was packaged by the distribution company Columbia Pictures Television, which has now been replaced by Sony Pictures Television.
 The Young and the Restless originally aired as a half-hour series on CBS and was the first soap opera to focus on the visual aspects of production, creating "a look that broke with the visual conventions of the genre."
 Similar to the radio serials that had preceded them, soap operas at the time primarily focused on dialogue, characters, and story, with details like sets as secondary concerns.
 The Young and the Restless stood out by using unique lighting techniques and camera angles, similar to Hollywood-style productions.
 The style of videotaping included using out-of-the-ordinary camera angles and a large number of facial close-ups with bright lighting on the actors' faces.
 Conboy said he used lighting to create "artistic effects".
 Those effects made the series look dark, shadowy, and moody.
 The Young and the Restless look influenced the taping styles of other soap operas.
 When H. Wesley Kenney replaced Conboy as executive producer, he balanced the lighting of the scenes.